-If you still want to see the famous Northern Lights of Norway, you can do it in Russia.
-During the polar night in Svalbard, auroras are observable even in daylight.
-The best option is to go there in February; sometimes, however, you can catch it in early March.
+Concerning the Northern lights, during the polar night in Svalbard, auroras can be observed even in the daytime.
+The best option is to go there in February.
+Sometimes, however, you can catch it in early March.